Simple Aim Assist

 Note: Even if Bullet Magnetism or the Aim Assist are disabled, the "Adjust Impact Point" function will still return the required impact point, without any adjustments.

-However, if you have logic to handle aiming and not aiming, you can start and stop the Aim Assist based on whether the player is actively aiming or not.
+This will enable or disable the Aim Assist based on whether the player is aiming or not.

 Parameters Guide